bartlomiejwolk/ActionTrigger/README.md

 ## Features

-* Events that can trigger action:
+* Events that can trigger an action:
     * OnTriggerEnter
 	* OnTriggerExit
 * Actions to perform: